LogoLogo

 Limited to content areas.

-Context menu of tab ribbons.
+Add entries to the context menu of tab ribbons.